Environment Administration

 An execution limit is the number of retries a component or Workflow node attempts in a server-side execution.
 This setting is a helpful defense mechanism built into each environment.

-IMPORTANT Server-side execution requests have a two-minute timeout.
-If the module being executed has a configuration containing lots of components or Workflow node executions, it might timeout if the execution limit is too high.
+Server-side execution requests have a two-minute timeout.
+If the module being executed has a configuration containing a larger number of components or Workflow node executions, it might timeout if the execution limit is too high.

 Execution limits (or looping limits) prevent infinite loops in the form of two looping limit settings:

 • Looping Limit for Component Execution: The looping limit specific to component executions.
-By default, this setting is set to 100 retries.
+By default, this value is set to 100 retries.

 • Looping Limit for Workflow Node Execution: The looping limit specific to Workflow node executions.
-By default, this setting is set to 100 retries.
+By default, this value is set to 100 retries.

 To change the execution limit for your components or Workflow nodes: